opnsense/docs/source/manual/how-tos/carp.rst

 physical address it's normally propagating.
 Next thing to consider is there will be two servers active at the same time, which should know of each others pools.
-If dns requests are also forwarded by OPNsense, make sure the dhcp server sends the right ip address.
+If dns requests are also forwarded by OPNsense, make sure the dhcp server sends the right IP address.
 These are settings used in our example (on the master server):

 +--------------------+----------------+